 - All Coordinators, Supervisors, Managers and Directors

-This training will be provided to staff within a year of hiring.
+This training is provided to staff within a year of hiring and to volunteers as part of their onboarding to their position.

 - An overview of the Accessibility for Ontarians with Disabilities Act, 2005 and the requirements of the customer service standard